 While the working conditions of many in the developing world can be cause for serious humanitarian concern, we must not forget that even these are better than the hard life of subsistence farming.
 A crowded, tiny house with electricity, clean water, and refrigeration is better than one that lacks these things, and these have been made affordable for millions over the last thirty years in part by “broadening the gains of production” through industrialization.

-While there is nothing ignoble per se about Bartholomew’s call for solar-powered simplicity, our actions are bound by economic realities with severe implications for the poorest of the poor.
+While there is nothing ignoble per se about Patriarch Bartholomew’s call for solar-powered simplicity, our actions are bound by economic realities with severe implications for the poorest of the poor.
 While living simply to give alms to the earth may be poetic, even beautiful, we ought to prioritize the plight of the “least of these” throughout the world.
-What we do to them, Jesus tells us, we do to him (Matthew 25:40).
+What we do to them, Jesus tells us, we do to Him (Matthew 25:40).

-The best way to arrive at a world in which “sun, wind, water and ocean” can significantly offset the energy consumption of the developing world is through development itself, remembering, as Butler and Morriss remind us, “our Creator also granted us energy stored in coal, oil, and natural gas, as well as embedding it within the bonds of matter, enabling us to meet our needs by responsibly using those sources of energy as well.”
+The best way to arrive at a world in which “sun, wind, water and ocean” can significantly offset the energy consumption of the developing world is through development itself, remembering, as Fr.
+Butler and Morriss remind us, “our Creator also granted us energy stored in coal, oil, and natural gas, as well as embedding it within the bonds of matter, enabling us to meet our needs by responsibly using those sources of energy, as well.”

-While Bartholomew worries about the possible future harm of global climate change on those in poverty, I am far more concerned with the harm of poverty on the poor today.
+While Patriarch Bartholomew worries about the possible future harm of global climate change on those in poverty, I am far more concerned with the harm of poverty on the poor today.
 It is only once the poor are empowered to create their own wealth that they will be able to afford the luxury of the solar-powered simplicity the Green Patriarch desires.
-And for that day to come swiftly we ought all to hope and pray.
+And for that day to come swiftly, we ought all to hope and pray.